 Your proposal needs to highlight your potential and demonstrate general knowledge and understanding of the field in general.
 You need to provide information about your broad interests so that prospective supervisors can see if you are a natural fit for them.
 This is not necessarily in terms of a specific project but in terms of the broad area of interest.
 As your preferred supervisor(s) may not be able to offer you a project based on the research proposal you submit, please state at the end of your proposal the generic research areas you might be interested in, to enable us to approach other academic staff with your application.

 You are going to be investing a minimum of three years of your life working hard on your PhD so please spend sufficient time researching and writing a thorough research proposal and choose something you are interested in and passionate about.
 Your proposal does not need to be perfect - it is not a contract and you will spend part of your first year of your study refining your proposal.
 The ideal proposal should leave the reader feeling in no doubt that you have done some preliminary research about your subject and that you are knowledgeable and ready to tackle the challenges of the PhD.

 Please enter this document into the application form section, ‘Supporting Statement and Research Proposal.

 |Step 4: Supporting documents||

 You must attach electronic copies of the required supporting documents to your online application.
 Without them, the Department cannot process your application.

-a) Proof of your previous academic qualifications
+a) Proof of ALL previous academic qualifications.

 b) Academic references (two)